 Okay, but here’s the thing about quinoa and wild rice that you might not know.
-And will get you super excited to eat this quinoa pilaf!
+And will get you super excited to make AND eat this slow cooker quinoa pilaf!

 Wild rice is a grass.
 Yes, a grass. the seed of long-grain marsh grass.
 Quinoa is also a “pseudo-grain,” which means it comes from seeds and grasses.